 But trust me, as soon as you start researching for your next vacation, you’ll slowly start feeling excited again.
 And the good news is, you don’t even have to leave your house to do this.

-So go ahead, start planning your next trip!
+So go ahead and start planning your next trip!
 It doesn’t matter if it’s just a weekend getaway or a month-long adventure.
 The important thing is that you have something to look forward to.

-It’s also important to remember that post-travel blues are temporary and they will eventually pass.
+It’s also important to remember that post-trip blues are temporary and they will eventually pass.
 The symptoms may last for a few days or even weeks, but eventually, they do go away.

 I remember when I returned from my 2-week trip to Malaysia and Thailand back in 2019.
 I had such a good time and experienced so many wonderful new things that I started feeling sad about leaving as soon as I stepped into the airport for my return flight.

 And this continued for weeks on end.
-It was my worse case of travel blues to date.
+It was my worst case of travel blues to date.
 However, the silver lining is that these longing feelings did vanish in the end.